 Complex phobias require a more complex approach, but hypnotherapy can also be very effective at providing help to manage these.
 They tend to develop as an adult and are often associated with a deep-rooted fear or anxiety about a particular situation.
 These tend to be more disabling than simple phobias and the two most common complex phobias are agoraphobia and social phobia.

 Someone with agoraphobia will feel anxious about being in a place or in a situation where leaving may be difficult if they have a panic attack.
 The anxiety commonly means the person avoiding situations such as being alone, being in crowded places (restaurants or supermarkets), travelling on public transport etc.

 Social phobia, also known as social anxiety disorder, centres around feeling anxious in social situations.
 Symptoms include worrying about speaking to people, dreading and avoiding social events, avoiding eye contact and low self-esteem.

 The most-Googled phobia of the year in the US is fear of other people.
 Researchers attribute the trend to the COVID-19 pandemic."Anthropophobia” made up 22 percent of all fears searched in the US in 2020 — five times the number last year, Psych News Daily reported.

 Hypnotherapy and related techniques are highly effective in tackling phobias, whether simple or complex.

-So if you want to finally get rid of a fear, get in touch to find out more about hypnotherapy in Hebden Bridge and online and use hypnotherapy for your phobia.
+So if you want to finally get rid of a fear, get in touch to find out more about hypnotherapy online and use hypnotherapy for your phobia.